tkaixinn/tp/docs/UserGuide.md

 ### Saving the data

-Worldly data are saved in the hard disk automatically after any command that changes the data.
+Worldly data is saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.

 ### Editing the data file

-Worldly data are saved automatically as a JSON file `[JAR file location]/data/addressbook.json`.
+Worldly data is saved automatically as a JSON file `[JAR file location]/data/addressbook.json`.
 Advanced users are welcome to update data directly by editing that data file.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
 If your changes to the data file makes its format invalid, Worldly will discard all data and start with an empty data file at the next run.
-Hence, it is recommended to take a backup of the file before editing it.<br>
+Hence, it is recommended to take a backup of the file before editing it.<br><br>
 Furthermore, certain edits can cause Worldly to behave in unexpected ways (e.g., if a value entered is outside of the acceptable range).
 Therefore, edit the data file only if you are confident that you can update it correctly.
 </div>